Blogography Logo

 Posted on Friday, February 8th, 2013

-Dave!I choose to believe that everything means something and there's a reason for everything that happens.
+Dave!I choose to believe that everything means something.

 Because of this, the cornerstone of my entire belief structure is that nothing occurs by chance and everything turns out exactly how it was meant to be in the end.
 This is not always an easy things to put your faith in, however.
 When misfortune strikes... when something goes terribly wrong... when people are suffering... it's difficult to take it on faith that this is the way it's supposed to be.
 That everything will work itself out in the end.
 And yet, there's some comfort to be found when you believe that even tragedy will ultimately lead us to where we need to be.